-January is mild but on average the coldest month in Lisbon.
+January experiences mild temperatures by Europe’s standards at least, but is on average the coldest month in Lisbon.

-The city enjoys a unique geographical location; it has one of the warmest winters of Europe.
+Despite the variable weather, the city enjoys a unique geographical location, with one of the warmest winters of Europe.

 Weather in January: What to Pack, What to Wear

-Due to the proximity to the Atlantic Ocean, the temperature in Lisbon never goes below zero in winter
+Due to the proximity to the Atlantic Ocean, the temperature in Lisbon never goes below zero.

 The rainfall in January is on average 100mm, but total rainfall for the month may vary from year to year.